cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 ## 32. What are controlled components?

+In a controlled component, form data is handled by a React component.
 A component that controls the input elements within the forms on subsequent user input is called **Controlled Component**, i.e, every state mutation will have an associated handler function.

 Normally, there are onChange = {{} => ()} and value={} attached with it